-Sword Lake (also known as Hoan Kiem Lake) is located in the heart of Hanoi and the middle of the old quarter, making it ideal for all excursions.
+Speaking of tourist attractions in Hanoi, Sword Lake (also known as Hoan Kiem Lake) is located in the heart of Hanoi and the middle of the old quarter, making it ideal for all excursions.
 This lake is associated with a historical myth dating back a thousand years ago.
 Legend has it that a divine Golden Turtle had lent King Le Thai To a magical sword to help him fight and defeat the invaders.
 After the victory, the King returned the sword to the Golden Turtle on this very lake.

-Visiting this lake, travelers not only get a feel for the history but also marvel at other attractions built inside it.
+Visiting this lake, travelers not only get a feel for the history but also marvel at other tourist attractions in Hanoi built inside it.
 In the middle of the lake are Thap Rua (Turtle Tower) and the beautiful The Huc Bridge that leads to the Ngoc Son Temple, which has unique architecture and scenery.

-2. West Lake
+West Lake

 A favorite activity of Hanoians is riding around West Lake and watching the sunset.
 In recent years, there has been a variety of water activities enhanced around the lake, making it a place not only to sit and quietly enjoy the scenery but also to participate in outdoor activities.

-3. Temple of Literature
+Temple of Literature

 To this day, the temple remains a symbol of the cradle of Vietnamese thousand-year civilization.
 Students religiously believe that this temple will bring them good luck in exams.
 Therefore, on the occasion of the Lunar New Year and examination season, the temple is packed with people praying and waiting for lucky calligraphy.

-4. Ho Chi Minh Mausoleum
+Ho Chi Minh Mausoleum

 Not only does Ho Chi Minh Mausoleum have a political and historical significance in Hanoi but also a prominent role in the hearts of all Vietnamese people.
 It is the resting place of Vietnamese revolutionary leader and President Ho Chi Minh.
 Located in Ba Dinh Square, this historical attraction is covered with a vast green of grass and trees, giving visitors an immediate sense of peace and solemnity.